12.23. DD 23: Taler KYC

 The KYC SPA run by clients needs to support three TYPEs of checks.
 INFO is only about displaying the provided information, LINK is about setting up an exteral KYC check and redirecting there.
 FORM is about displaying a particular (HTML) form to the user and POSTing the entered information directly with the exchange.
 Here we describe the forms that must be supported:

 • UPLOAD: Asks the client to upload a single file.
-The context may include “extensions: String[]” with a list of allowed file extensions the client’s file must end with (e.g. “png”, “pdf”, “gif”).
+The context must include a validity_duration which will be converted to the expiration_time for the uploaded data.
+The context may furthermore include extensions?: string[] with a list of allowed file extensions the client’s file must end with (e.g. “png”, “pdf”, “gif”).
 In the absence of this context, any file may be uploaded.
-The context may also include “size_limit: Integer” with the maximum file size in bytes that can be uploaded.
-The resulting HTML FORM must have two fields, “filename” and “filedata”. “filename” must be set to the basename of the original file (to the extend that it is available), and “filedata” to the base64-encoding of the uploaded data.
+The context may also include a size_limit?: Integer with the maximum file size in bytes that can be uploaded.
+The resulting HTTP POST should provide at least two fields, “filename” and “filedata”. “filename” must be set to the basename of the original file (to the extend that it is available), and “filedata” to the base64-encoding of the uploaded data.

 As with other SPA checks, the KYC form should also show the description of the check.